 The epitome of luxury is back with its refreshed and facelifted avatar.
 Yes, we are talking about the Flying Spur by Bentley, also avowed as the Land Yacht.
 Bentleys are typically known for their serene and creamy smooth ride quality and the Flying Spur is no different.
 It is headquartered in Crewe, England, United Kingdom.
 The Flying Spur made its debut in 2013 and it was a massive hit in the luxury car segment.
 This avatar is not only about the backseat comfort but also a ticket for a thrilling driving experience behind the wheel which isn’t really seen in a car of this hierarchy.

 An Overview -

-This Bentley is a perfect blend of both the ingredients, driving experience, and luxury.
+This Bentley is a perfect blend of both ingredients, driving experience, and luxury.
 It is cleaner and bolder than its predecessor.
 It is built for both, a person who likes being behind the wheel and a person who likes to be chauffeured in the backseat.
-But do not even try to misjudge the car as an all-show and no-go because it has got some serious torque and power under the hood which is enough to spill your $2000 champagne if someone decides to drive it like a maniac.
+There is no good reason to even try to misjudge the car as an all-show and no-go because it has some serious torque and power under the hood, which is enough to spill your $2000 champagne if someone drives it like a maniac.

 Interior and Options -